Louisiana State Capitol

 The Louisiana State Capitol (Capitole de l'État de Louisiane) is the seat of government for the U.S. state of Louisiana and is located in downtown Baton Rouge.
 The capitol houses the chambers for the Louisiana State Legislature, made up of the House of Representatives and the Senate, as well as the office of the Governor of Louisiana.
-At 450 ft tall and with 34 stories, it is the tallest skyscraper in Baton Rouge, the seventh tallest building in Louisiana, and tallest capitol in the United States.
-It is located on a 27 acre tract, which includes the capitol gardens.
-The Louisiana State Capitol is often thought of as "Huey Long's monument" due to the influence of the former Governor and U.S. Senator in getting the capitol built.
+At 450 ft tall and with 34 stories, it is the tallest skyscraper in Baton Rouge, the seventh tallest building in Louisiana, and the tallest capitol in the United States.
+It is located on a 27 acre tract, which includes the Capitol Gardens.
+The Louisiana State Capitol is often thought of as "Huey Long's monument" due to the influence of the former Governor and U.S. Senator in getting the Capitol built.
 The building's construction was completed in 1931.
 It was listed on the National Register of Historic Places in 1978 and was designated a National Historic Landmark in 1982.

 History

-In order to secure the mouth of the Mississippi River for the French, the town of New Orleans was founded in 1718 and became the capital for colony of Louisiana in 1722.
+To secure the mouth of the Mississippi River for the French, the town of New Orleans was founded in 1718 and became the capital of the colony of Louisiana in 1722.
 In 1763, the Treaty of Paris ceded the portion of Louisiana that was west of the Mississippi River, as well as New Orleans, to Spain and the remaining territory east of the Mississippi was turned over to Great Britain.
 The French reclaimed Louisiana from the Spanish in 1803 after the Treaty of San Ildefonso in 1800; the territory was then sold as the Louisiana Purchase to the United States.
 The ceremonial transfers of Louisiana from Spain to France in November 1803 took place in front of the colonial seat of government, the Cabildo.
 The transfer from France to the U.S. occurred there as well less than a month later.

 New Orleans continued to be the location of the capital of the Territory of Orleans, and through its admission into the U.S. as the state of Louisiana.
 The State Legislature passed a resolution declaring that the seat of government be moved to a "more convenient place" than New Orleans.
 No action was taken until 1829 when the Legislature voted to move to Donaldsonville.
 It convened for the first time in Donaldsonville in January 1830.
 On January 8, 1831, it became "dissatisfied with the quarters there", and adjourned shortly thereafter to return to New Orleans.